IntellectualChar/roco222/journal.md

 #### Improving the design

 To improve the design we could add extra servos to allow for more degrees of freedom in the movement.
 Also could add a stepper motor as the base of the arm to allow it to rotate 360 degrees.

+###ROS

+#### Basic setup

+Start off ros by opening a terminal and typing roscore to start roscore.

+By typing into another terminal rostopic list you are able to see the saved topics.
+To add to it you use rostopic pub the /..... std_msgs/String "....."
+Such as the message shown below:
+* rostopic pub /test std_msgs/String "Hello"

+You or someone else is then able to recall this message in another terminal by using the command rostopic echo /test.
+This will the print the saved message into their termnal.
+They can then write over the message for the other person to see.

+There are many other forms of data types other than std_msgs/String such as Byte, ByteMultiArray, Char, Float32, MultiArrayLayout and UInt16 etc..

+#### RVIZ

+First to install rviz type into a new terminal, sudo apt install rviz.

+Once this is done you are then able to type rviz which will open the programme.
+However without anything running on ROS it was just an epty grid.

+#### ROS on arduino

+To start i downloaded rosserial using the phase shown below:
+* sudo apt install ros-kinetic-rosserial-python ros-kinetic-rosserial-arduino

+Also making it transparently avaliable in the arduino IDE using the two sections:
+* cd $HOME/sketchbook/libraries
+* rosrun rosserial_arduino make_libraries.py .

+This means when i restarted arduion IDE I had access to the ROS examples.

+(image)
+The above code allows 0-180 degrees of movement of the servo using ROS, except we used pin 3 to control our first servo.

+Once uploaded we started rosserial in the terminal,
+*  rosrun rosserial_python serial_node.py /dev/ttyACM0
+changing the serial port to match our board.

+Then we used rostopic pub with parameters to move the arm.

+#### 3D modelling the arm

+The ROS node allows simple control of the servo motor but for more complex mtion planning we needed to describe its complete kinematic model.
+This inolves making a create ageometric and kinematic description of the arm using the URDF format.
+We do this in Rviz.

+(image of code)
+We uploaded the above code as the desciption of our robot arm by using the below commands:

+* rosparam set robot_description -t models/robot-arm.urdf
+* rosrun robot_state_publisher robot_state_publisher
+* rosrun joint_state_publisher joint_state_publisher _use_gui:=true

+Robot_state_publisher node reads the robots description and broadcasts the 6D transformations.
+While the joint_state_publisher node reads as well the robot description and creates a GUI with one slider per joint, making it easy to change the movement of the arm.

+Then we added the robot model to RViz and set the Fixed frame to /base_link.

+This then displays a model in RViz of a rough version of the robotic arm.

+The next step of development of ROS was to change the spesifications in the URDF file to match our robot arm design.

+To then move the arm we editied the arduino code so it was able to read the joint state and control the motors.